 Up next in the science extension textbook will be all about making models with our data.

 A recurring undercurrent throughout the science extension textbook is the idea that all models are wrong but some are useful.
 SO why is it we bother making models?
 This is due to their ability to make predictions about the world around us, test our ideas and assumptions and communicate our understanding to others.

 Inquiry Question: How can data modelling help to process, frame and use knowledge obtained from the analysis of data sets?

-Evaluate data modelling techniques used in contemporary science associated with large data sets, including but not limited to:
+Evaluate data modelling techniques used in contemporary science associated with large data sets, including predictive, statistical, descriptive, graphical and simulations.